Close

 What is a medical alert watch?

-A medical alert watch is a device that looks like a regular watch, but it can call 911 or a monitoring center in the event of an emergency.
+A medical alert watch is a device that looks like a regular watch, but can call 911 or a monitoring center in the event of an emergency.
 Some medical alert companies offer smartwatches in addition to their traditional on-the-go and in-home medical alert systems.
 Like medical alert watches, the best medical alert systems can keep you safe and grant you peace of mind.

 James Dan, MD, a geriatric clinical advisor and member of the Senior Helpers board of directors, believes medical alert devices or watches are well worth the cost.